 It is the Commission’s hope that the Brain Games will serve as a starting point for Tennesseans who may not already be taking active steps to safeguard their mental health.
 Even though the goal is a regular workout for your brain, it is just as important that the work be fun and rewarding.
-Continuing education, learning new skills or languages, trying new things, playing games and working puzzles: None of these is a cure for dementia, but taken regularly they may serve as a shield against the worst symptoms.
+Continuing education, learning new skills or languages, trying new things, playing games and working puzzles: None of these is a cure for dementia or aging, but taken regularly they may serve as a shield against the worst symptoms.

 Hold your horses, you have to train first!
 These games are for members of Tennessee's senior centers.
 Only senior center members are eligible to compete, and while each center will have a team of three with one additional alternate, members should train as a group—as a center.
 The goal of the Senior Brain Games is to get as many members as possible involved.
 Ideally, everyone exercises their thinking muscle.
 In that way, everyone wins regardless of the trophy-winning team.